Azure/azureml-template/README.md

 ## Contents

-This example repo is structured for real ML projects.
-You can utilize the structure for automating the entire ML lifecycle on GitHub using AML.
+This template is structured for real ML projects.
+You can utilize the structure for automating the entire ML lifecycle on GitHub, using AML for central tracking and scaling up/out.

 |directory|description|
 |-|-|